 Puskas remains the most culturally influential Hungarian national team legend and the Puskas award for the best goal of the year at the FIFA awards ceremony has been named in his honour.

-Hungary have fierce and longstanding football rivalries with Romania and Austria, both of which they have had the better of historically.
+Hungary have fierce and longstanding rivalries with Romania and Austria, both of which they have had the better of historically.

-Football is the most popular sport in Hungary, a country which has a population of just under 10million people.
+Soccer is the most popular sport in Hungary, a country which has a population of just under 10million people.